wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     *   (d) for excepting proceedings brought against the Crown from the operation of any rule of court providing for summary judgment without trial;

-    *   (e) for providing that a person shall not be entitled to avail himself of any set-off or counterclaim in any proceedings by the Crown for the recovery of taxes, duties, or penalties, or to avail himself in proceedings of any other nature by the Crown of any set-off or counterclaim arising out of a right or claim to repayment in respect of any taxes, duties, or penalties;
+    *   (e) for providing that a person shall not be entitled to avail himself or herself of any set-off or counterclaim in any proceedings by the Crown for the recovery of taxes, duties, or penalties, or to avail himself or herself in proceedings of any other nature by the Crown of any set-off or counterclaim arising out of a right or claim to repayment in respect of any taxes, duties, or penalties;

-    *   (f) for providing that a person shall not be entitled, without the leave of the court, to avail himself of any set-off or counterclaim in any proceedings by the Crown if either the subject matter of the set-off or counterclaim does not relate to the government department or officer of the Crown in whose name the proceedings are brought, or the proceedings are brought in the name of the Attorney-General;
+    *   (f) for providing that a person shall not be entitled, without the leave of the court, to avail himself or herself of any set-off or counterclaim in any proceedings by the Crown if either the subject matter of the set-off or counterclaim does not relate to the government department or officer of the Crown in whose name the proceedings are brought, or the proceedings are brought in the name of the Attorney-General;

     *   (g) for providing that the Crown, when sued in the name of a government department or of an officer of the Crown, shall not, without the leave of the court, be entitled to avail itself of any set-off or counterclaim if the subject matter thereof does not relate to that department or officer; and